marshomics/profinder/README.md

 The pipeline annotates a genome with [Prokka](https://github.com/tseemann/prokka), extracts intergenic regions between annotated CDS features, identifies operons using a two-pass proximity/flanking-distance algorithm, and screens for marker genes via hmmsearch against TIGRfam and Pfam (profiles are bundled).
 Candidate promoters are then classified by the domain-appropriate CNN.
 Promoters are scanned for transcription factor binding motifs with FIMO, and a visual HTML report is generated.

-## Bacteria vs. archaea

-The `--domain` flag controls which promoter classifier is used.

-`--domain bacteria` (the default) runs [PromoterLCNN](https://github.com/occasumlux/Promoters), a two-stage CNN trained on experimentally verified *E. coli* K-12 promoters from RegulonDB.
-Stage 1 separates promoters from non-promoters.
-Stage 2 assigns a sigma-factor subtype (σ70, σ24, σ28, σ32, σ38, σ54).
-Only the 3'-terminal 81 nt of each intergenic region (closest to the transcription start site) is classified.
-The HTML report filters to σ70 promoters.

-`--domain archaea` runs [iProm-Archaea](https://github.com/PromoterTools/iPromArchaea), a CNN that uses 6-mer frequency encoding to perform binary promoter/non-promoter classification.
-Archaea lack bacterial sigma factors, so there is no subtype assignment.
-Each intergenic region is scanned in non-overlapping 100 bp windows from 5' to 3', matching the original tool's design.
-An IGR is called a promoter if any window scores positive.
-This means longer intergenic regions are fully scanned rather than truncated to a fixed-length suffix.

-When `--domain archaea` is specified, Prokka's `--kingdom` is automatically set to `Archaea` (override with `--kingdom` if needed).

-All other pipeline steps (Prokka annotation, IGR extraction, operon identification, HMM marker screening, FIMO motif scanning, report generation) run identically for both domains.

 ## Why an *E. coli*-trained classifier works across bacterial species

 PromoterLCNN was trained on *E. coli* K-12 σ70 promoters, but the core recognition logic (the −10 TATAAT and −35 TTGACA hexamers, the 17 ± 1 bp spacer, the AT-rich upstream element) is conserved across bacteria.
 In benchmarking across eleven species spanning seven phyla, ProFinder returned useful promoter shortlists (13 to 33 σ70 marker promoters) for every species with intergenic GC content below 50%, including organisms as distant from *E. coli* as *Bacillus subtilis* (Firmicutes), *Synechocystis* sp.
 PCC 6803 (Cyanobacteria), and *Vibrio cholerae* (Vibrionaceae).